-Our “Borrow-A-Bike” initiative allows partnering youth-serving agencies to keep a small fleet of Full Cycle bikes on site.
-Bikes are loaned out for a period of six months during the prime cycling season to be used by youth accessing those agencies as a means of healthy transportation and recreation.
+This initiative allows our partner agencies to keep a small fleet of Full Cycle bikes on site.
+Bikes are loaned out for a period of six months during the prime cycling season, providing youth a means of healthy transportation and recreation.

-Starting in 2012, Full Cycle hired back two Internship Graduates to deliver food by bike to local youth-serving agencies.
-2 riders delivering food has now become 4 with several hundred pounds of food being delivered every week.
-The food is donated by local businesses and also grown right in Full Cycle’s backyard garden.
-FCFD combines our work at the bike shop and Groveland Food for Youth by using bikes to build job skills and get food to the young people who need it.
+Starting in 2012, Full Cycle hired two internship graduates to deliver food by bike to local youth-serving agencies.
+Today, four riders deliver several hundred pounds of food every week.
+The food is donated by local businesses as well as grown right in Full Cycle’s backyard garden.
+This program combines our work at the bike shop and food shelf by using bikes to build job skills and get food to the young people who need it.

 Beginning in 2020, Full Cycle partners with Pillsbury United Communities's Urban Agriculture Program & North Market to deliver fresh produce from PUC's Urban Farm to North Market .